node-opcua/node-opcua/.github/ISSUE_TEMPLATE/feature_request.md

 Grants ensure the following:

-🔨 Long term maintenance of the project
+🔨 Long-term maintenance of the project
 ⚙️ maintain the website and continuous integration platform 🛣  Progress on the road-map
 🐛 Quick responses to bug reports